 Searches from mobile devices have been steadily growing year after year.
 Google has confirmed that more searches take place on mobile devices than on desktop computers, so it’s becoming increasingly important to provide a great user experience for these mobile users.
 A responsive website – that is, a site that automatically scales to fit the device you’re using – is an essential part of creating a mobile-friendly experience.
 How important is it?
 Well, 73% of consumers say that content must display well on the device they’re using.
 Otherwise, 33% of those users said that that they will stop engaging with the content altogether.
-Each of the websites shown in this article provide a consistent user experience on desktop and mobile devices, making it easy for mobile users to find the information they need.

 Why Partner with BankBound?